Forsake Lucie Review

 The Lucie has a quality full-grain leather and suede outer with cushy synthetic insulation around the interior.
 We found the boot comfortable for walking around in cold temperatures but not insulated enough to keep feet warm in wet or snowy conditions.
 A little over an inch of rubber in the outsole provides some insulation from the ground, but the roomy collar allows enough airflow in to make your feet feel like they're not entirely protected from the outside elements.
 Forsake does not give an exact insulation amount, but we would guess it's somewhere around 100 grams.

 The Lucie offers a little over 7 inches of coverage, which is slightly taller than the shorter hiking or sneaker-style boots in our review.
 We like this versatile height, but the collar construction keeps this boot from excelling in the weather protection category.
 The boot's opening has a wide, structured circumference that makes slipping in and out of it easy but doesn't close up against the ankle.
 Not only does this create a breezeway for cold air, but it allows snow to make its way into the interior when walking through anything 5 inches or deeper.
 On the other hand, the boot held up surprisingly well in our water submergence testing, remaining waterproof up to about 6 1/2 inches.
-This design is not ideal snow or rain boot, but it can keep you dry in low-snow and low-output activities.
+This design is not ideal snow or rain boots, but it can keep you dry in low-snow and low-output activities.

 Comfort and Fit